 Often, making your student loan payment might seem a little daunting.
 You may have wanted to go back to graduate school, your admission-level salary is not what you anticipated, or a health problem prohibits you from working, but you have the option of deferral and forbearance to delay your payments and carry your current account without damaging your credit.
 Each choice has its own requirements and time-period on eligibility.
+You can also choose to refinance student loans at a lower rate.

 Student Loan Deferment: What Does It Mean?